alpha19/StockAnalysis/README.md

 There are two main components to the Stock Analysis project so far:
 1. GUI              - Displays list of tracked stocks and allows users to add or remove stocks from list of tracked stocks.
 2. Update Service   - Updates list of currently tracked stocks (stored in a local SQLite database) with up to date information and sends email (to be deprecated)
+3. Web Interface    - This is currently WIP.
+But the long-term goal is for the GUI to be deprecated in favor of a web service (developed with Django)
 The expectation is for the GUI to be deployed and run by whoever; the update service should really only be run by the server backend.
 However, since this is just a pet project that isn't really worked on all that much, anyone should feel free to run the update service.
 # Setup Development Environment
 1. Install PyCharm Community Edition